MatiGrinberg/Equity_Prediction/README.md

 ![image](https://github.com/MatiGrinberg/Equity_Prediction/assets/45952871/1acfb3dc-1585-4cf1-8140-4ffab3945b65)

 ### (annualized) Information Ratios (IR vs SPX)
 "Only" refers to vanilla portfolios, e.g., picking stocks thinking 1 or 3m ahead and measuring their performance versus SPX in that same timeframe (used for the prediction).
-So, there's a coincidence in timeframe between prediction and turnover.
+So, there's a coincidence in timeframe between prediction and turnover. <br>
 "Any_Pred" means a portfolio made up of stocks picked by any of the 4 models (either by the model forecasting stocks 1/3/6/12m ahead), but the turnover and therefore its performance measurement could be every 1m or 3m.
-Remember, all stocks, no matter if they were picked by one model or the other, are equally weighted.
+Remember, all stocks, no matter if they were picked by one model or the other, are equally weighted. <br>
-"Target_3_Turn_1" is a portfolio made up of stocks picked via prediction 3m ahead, but with a monthly turnover.
+"Target_3_Turn_1" is a portfolio made up of stocks picked via prediction 3m ahead, but with a monthly turnover. <br>
 "Avg_Strategy" assumes that every month, I allocate 25% of my portfolio weight to each of the 4 possible strategies, which, in turn, make their own portfolios with their individual 1m returns.

 | Strategy            | IR vs SPX |
 |---------------------|-----------|